 While the nexus between financial development (FD) and economic growth has been extensively studied during the last few decades, the results are comparatively inconclusive.
 There are four strands of literature that focus on finance-growth nexus.
 The first strand mainly states the critical functioning of finance in accelerating growth introduced by Schumpeter (1934).
 This view was later supported by Gurley and Shaw (1955), McKinnon (1973), and Shaw (1973).
-Whereas, Levine (1998) argued that the primary role of FD is to allocate resources into the most productive sector and Goodhart (2004) argued that financial market development reduces frictions in the market.
+Whereas, market.
 For instance, decreasing transaction and information costs contribute to financial investment and economic growth.

-The functional role of FD is to promote investment and economic growth by facilitating the most productive allocation of resources (Levine, 1998).
-Recent studies document the positive role of FD in promoting economic growth (Christopoulos & Tsionas, ; Dawson, 2008; Fink, Haiss, & Vuksic, 2006; Levine, 1999; Menyah, Nazlioglu, & Wolde-Rufael, 2014;
+The functional role of FD is to promote investment and economic growth by facilitating the most productive allocation of resources (Levine, argued that financial market development reduces frictions in the nomic growth (Christopoulos & Tsionas, ; Dawson, 2008; Fink, Haiss, & Vuksic, 2006; Levine, 1999; Menyah, Nazlioglu, & Wolde-Rufael, 2014;